 These pins are essential when sewing plaids, checks, or printed designs which need to be matched.
 They are also available from Amazon (search by name).

 Especially useful for those of us who sew with vintage patterns, this app for your iPad, smart phone, or home computer, is a quick and easy way to calculate fabric requirements for various widths of your dressgoods.

 As there are no fine fabric stores left in the area of Pennsylvania where I live, I tend to purchase much of my fabric online.
-Britex Fabrics, B & J Fabrics, Mood Fabrics, Gorgeous Fabrics, and Emma One Sock are all wonderful sources of fashion fabrics and linings, and some also have buttons and trims.
+Britex Fabrics, Mendel Goldberg, B & J Fabrics, Mood Fabrics, Gorgeous Fabrics, and Emma One Sock are all wonderful sources of fashion fabrics and linings, and some also have buttons and trims.
+Farmhouse Fabrics is another source of beautiful cottons, especially, and select designer pieces; their specialty is sewing for children, but I find an endless supply of inspiration there for myself, too.
 (Sadly Waechter’s Fine Fabrics went out of business in early 2014.
 This was such a loss for those of us who appreciate and buy fine fabrics.)
-Although Mendel Goldberg Fabrics does not have a website, for me no trip to New York is now worthwhile unless I can slip into this store at 72 Hester Street for an hour or two.

 Books and Magazines:

 My 1970 Vogue Sewing Book is still one of my favorite “go-to” books.
 It is out of print, but sometimes is available on Etsy or e-Bay.

 Also no longer in print is Susan Khalje’s Linen and Cotton.